mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 #### END 8 SOC 6

-WEAPONS: LiteBeam 6L Heavy Laser Pistol
-(4D+1) ARMOR: None but the jewel provides Protection +2D against energy attacks EQUIPMENT: Sorrel has the missing wristband from the Fuller Installation command office.
+WEAPONS: LiteBeam 6L Heavy Laser Pistol (4D+1) ARMOR: None but the jewel provides Protection +2D against energy attacks EQUIPMENT: Sorrel has the missing wristband from the Fuller Installation command office.
 She does not wear it openly, since she has given herself command-level security access.
 She might even give it to a Traveller in order to solve some problem if it suits her overall purpose

-#### SPECIES GENDER AGE
+####

 Human Female 42